-- 19. To enter into any arrangement with any organisation, government or authority which may be advantageous for the purposes of activities of the company and to obtain from any such organisation, government or authority any right, privilege or concession. - 20.
+- all with a view to maximising the effectiveness if the company in pursuing its objectives. - 20.
+To enter into any arrangement with any organisation, government or authority which may be advantageous for the purposes of activities of the company and to obtain from any such organisation, government or authority any right, privilege or concession. - 21.
 To enter into any arrangement for co-operation or mutual assistance with any charity, whether incorporated or unincorporated.